hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Interesting article, @greggirwin !

 [15:19:20](#kXoQJylY3GFbZ1W4s141wFVjIj6UZ7YxPT3jTAUV9pI) <planetsizecpu (Jose Luis)>:
-Now testing new L29, for those who like space exploration Ì†ΩÌ∏ë
+Now testing new L29, for those who like space exploration üòë

 [15:19:46](#bHq-_R4pVldvxK7sfai-Cjav64WUiZZdKKnZgoH_F5Q) <planetsizecpu (Jose Luis)>:
 [![cavetest290.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/g0ij/thumb/cavetest290.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/g0ij/cavetest290.gif)

 [15:26:38](#kZ8zxJPx-IWE7b3_fYMbXAsQOWyXEAahHCDHwgpyikQ) <planetsizecpu (Jose Luis)>:
-I think I'm going to stop at L-thirty, it is enough as an example for future reducers to test Ì†ΩÌπÇ
+I think I'm going to stop at L-thirty, it is enough as an example for future reducers to test üôÇ

-[15:29:45](#Yu6B_riu8R82Yf_eTAwO8M0BvHJBD-M1k6g_i4V0kI8) <hiiamboris (NOT THIS ONE)>: what are you then going to do with your weekends? Ì†ΩÌ∏â
+[15:29:45](#Yu6B_riu8R82Yf_eTAwO8M0BvHJBD-M1k6g_i4V0kI8) <hiiamboris (NOT THIS ONE)>: what are you then going to do with your weekends? üòâ

 [15:52:13](#XrnKDvyDUxj2uXVweBmWr26NuLEJrERPsZkYILseBFA) <GalenIvanov (Galen Ivanov)>:
 @planetsizecpu Nice!
 Maybe you will start thinking of a new game?